The bug report

 Tools used in this recipe

-auth_path— trace likely auth boundaries for a route, file, or feature.route_trace— trace a route to its handler, files, and nearby evidence.route_context— return route resolution and route neighborhood.db_rls— RLS enabled state and policies for one table.file_findings— durable findings for a specific file before editing it.reef_inspect— full evidence trail for one file or subject.tenant_leak_audit— multi-tenant RLS posture audit.git_precommit_check— staged TS/TSX route auth and boundary checks.
+auth_path— trace likely auth boundaries for a route, file, or feature.route_trace— trace a route to its handler, files, and nearby evidence.route_context— return route resolution and route neighborhood.db_rls— RLS enabled state and policies for one table.file_preflight— pre-edit findings, diagnostic freshness, conventions, and ack history for one file.reef_inspect— full evidence trail for one file or subject.tenant_leak_audit— multi-tenant RLS posture audit.git_precommit_check— staged TS/TSX route auth and boundary checks.